ABOUT ARMSTRONG CHOIRS

 Students enrolled in the Armstrong Choral Program are a part of a long and proud heritage spanning over 40 years of excellence.
 As a member of a performance ensemble, students are held accountable for their own individual vocal development, their personal contribution to the ensemble, and for the excellence of the ensemble as a whole, in addition to traditional classroom grading requirements.

-The Varsity Men's and Women's Choirs provide an opportunity for 10-12th grade students to sing in choir without an audition.
+The Varsity Choirs, Vivace (SA) and Volo (TB) provide an opportunity for 10-12th grade students to sing in choir without an audition.
 Even though these choirs meet during the same class period, they are primarily featured individually in performance.
 Armstrong's Freshman Choirs offer our 9th grade students a comprehensive choral experience featuring two annual performances and deep study of individual vocal development.
 Freshman choirs are divided in two class periods.
 Freshman and Varsity students may participate in an instrumental ensemble and choir through an alternating schedule during the same class period.

 In addition to these six curricular ensembles, the Choral Program supports three co-curricular vocal ensembles.
 The Freshman Madrigal Singers and Varsity Madrigal Singers are chamber ensembles chosen by an audition from the Freshman and Varsity Choirs.
 Rosters are typically between 24-30 singers in each group.
 These ensembles are auditioned in the fall and rehearse one morning each week.
 They perform for all of the concerts given at Armstrong and also participate in Region 6AA Solo/Ensemble Contest each spring.